Area and Global Studies Mentorship Program

 For this aspect of academic life, service expectations are minimal for new tenure-track hires, and typically should not exist at all except for department meetings for visiting, affiliate and adjunct faculty.
 With that in mind, the mentor early on will make the following points clear to the new hire:

-- all tenure-track, visiting, affiliate, and adjunct faculty are expected to attend all regular department meetings and work towards familiarizing themselves with university, college and department faculty policies;
+- all tenure-track, visiting, affiliate, and adjunct faculty are expected to attend all regular AGS Department meetings and work towards familiarizing themselves with University, Brooks College , and AGS faculty policies;

-- there are no expectations for tenure-track faculty to serve or participate in college or university committees during their first year of appointment; however,
+- there are no expectations for tenure-track faculty to serve or participate in Brooks College or University committees during their first year of appointment; however,

-- they are encouraged to represent the department and college in such university activities as the Laker Day experience and student scholarship interviews in order to meet fellow faculty and staff, and better acquaint themselves with GVSU.
+- they are encouraged to represent the AGS Department and Brooks College in such University activities as the Laker Day experience and student scholarship interviews in order to meet fellow faculty and staff, and better acquaint themselves with GVSU.

 In the second year, the AGS mentors role will become less formal, and no specific meetings need be scheduled, except that the mentor will meet with the recent hire at the beginning of each semester to again assist her or him with analyzing and benefiting from student course evaluations from the previous semester.
 And throughout the year, the mentor will continue to be available to meet to discuss challenges in teaching, pedagogical ideas, course improvements, new course development, etc.